-We are always optimizing our clients’ PPC (Pay-Per-Click) accounts and as part of that process, naturally our attention turns to Google AdWords Quality Score.
+We are always optimizing our clients’ PPC (Pay-Per-Click) accounts and as part of that process, naturally our attention turns to Google Ads Quality Score.
 There are many factors that go into Quality Score but in this post I will be focusing on landing page factors.
 Based on various conversions with Google representatives here are some interesting insights about PPC landing pages and Quality Score…

 - Using targeted keywords on your landing page

 We’ve all probably heard that we need good alignment between a prospect’s search query, the ad copy that is displayed, and the landing page they visit.
 This is absolutely true and important for a well converting experience — but actually has very little to do with Quality Score.
 Google has indicated that while they do crawl landing pages to assess general alignment, Quality Score is not based on specific text on the page, page headlines, alt tags etc. The elements that they are most interested in are the destination URL (does it match the domain in the ad?) and how mobile friendly the site is, which brings us to our next point…

 Interestingly, how mobile friendly your landing pages are does influence Quality Score; even if your ads are not specifically targeting mobile users.
 With Google’s recent push to make mobile usability a larger factor for organic rankings this makes sense.
 Today, it should not be surprising that we need mobile friendly pages!
 However, it is important to not cut corners with your landing pages even if they are only targeting desktop users.